Why French Door Refrigerators May Be Able to Fit Your Needs

 by Guest on Mar 29, 2011

 There is nothing quite like French door refrigerators.
 That may be a pretty bold statement but a comparison with other available models will show that French door refrigerators have many features that families enjoy.
 So where should you start when considering this type of refrigerator?
 Perhaps the best place to start is to identify the options of the refrigerator you are thinking about replacing.
 What do you like least about your current refrigerator?
-If it is a freezer over refrigerator model, perhaps you dislike it as you have to get down on your knees to be able to see what is on the lowest shelves.
+If it is a freezer over the refrigerator model, perhaps you dislike it as you have to get down on your knees to be able to see what is on the lowest shelves.
 It may also be that you don’t buy a lot of frozen foods, which means that you don’t need all that freezer space.

 French door refrigerators have two doors that open up to a single compartment on the upper part of the refrigerator.
 Rather than kneeling down to get access to the food on the bottom shelf, French door refrigerators bring the bottom shelf up higher so that a slight bend at the waist makes it easier to access shelf items.
 More door compartments increase the capacity for storage, and most food items can be easily stored using only one door.
 If you purchase a model that has a water and ice dispenser, the design of French door refrigerators has virtually eliminated the frost buildup that occurs on older models.
-Opening one side of French door refrigerators saves on cooling time needed to restore the desired temperature.
-Some refrigerator models have drawers available, and are conveniently located for easy access so that your food will be more visible and accessible.
+Opening one side of French door refrigerators saves on the cooling time needed to restore the desired temperature.
+Some refrigerator models have drawers available and are conveniently located for easy access so that your food will be more visible and accessible.

-French door refrigerators have a freezer located on the bottom of the unit.
+French door refrigerators have a freezer located at the bottom of the unit.
 Most freezer compartments are smaller than the main cooling compartment, so more of the space inside the unit is used for keeping things cool.
 Keeping the frozen section in the lower part of French door refrigerators is helpful because it allows you to access the refrigerated food separately from the frozen foods.
 Some freezers are in a drawer format while others are built as compartments.
 No matter what format the freezer follows, the space is moderate and well placed for easy access.
-As you can see, the design and utility of French door refrigerators makes it a great choice when it comes to selecting a refrigerator that meets the needs of your family.
+As you can see, the design and utility of French door refrigerators make a great choice when it comes to selecting a refrigerator that meets the needs of your family.